gokultv/TraceWeaver/docs/phase1_summary.md

 *   **Fix**: Updated `FlowMap.js` to iterate through all returned traces and select the one with the **most spans**.
 This ensures the UI always displays the complete distributed trace containing both services.

 ## 5. Final Outcome
-We successfully achieved the Phase 1 objective.
+I successfully achieved the Phase 1 objective.
 The system now:
 1. Generates distributed traces across two services.
 2. Reliably collects them in Jaeger.
 3. Visualizes the flow in real-time.